department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### Standard Claim Process

-With a standard claim, you’ll give VA permission to gather evidence or records for you.
-You’ll need to give VA enough information about the evidence so they can request it from the right person or agency.
+With a standard claim, you’ll give us permission to gather evidence or records for you.
+You’ll need to give us enough information about the evidence so we can request it from the right person or agency.

-If a person or agency refuses to turn over the evidence, asks for money for the evidence, or can’t get the evidence, VA will ask you to try to get the evidence or records.
-It’s your responsibility to make sure VA receives all requested records that aren’t at a federal agency or office.
+If a person or agency refuses to turn over the evidence, asks for money for the evidence, or can’t get the evidence, we'll ask you to try to get the evidence or records.
+It’s your responsibility to make sure we receive all requested records that aren’t at a federal agency or office.

 </div>
 </li>